cjameshuff/rigolutils/README.md

 Utilities:

+* scopecmd allows basic command-line access to oscilloscopes
 * Code exists for pulling data out of the oscilloscope and generating simple plots.
 Code needs to be cleaned up and turned into some usable tools:
 	* waveform plotting
 	* data acquisition
 	* interactive scope control and real-time viewing
 * Code exists for reading most data from a .wfm waveform file.
 Again, need to make tools using it.
-* Oscilloscope commands need to be filled out.

 Other: